 Authentic Thai Cooking Class And Wat Chalong Temple Visit

 Colmar Tropicale French Village and Chin Swee Cave Temple Tour

 Phuket Giant Water Lilies and Temple Tour$105 Book now

 1. Choose your airline carefully

-Also, rather than just picking the the first airline you see, consistently booking with the same airline can have some benefits.
-You can build up miles and points with your chosen airline that can earn you elite status.
-With this comes perks such as complimentary upgrades, priority check-in and boarding, plus other added extras depending on the airline you choose.
+Also, rather than just picking the first airline you see, consistently booking with the same airline can have some benefits.
+You can build up miles and points with your chosen airline, which can earn you elite status.
+With this comes perks such as complimentary upgrades, priority check-in, and boarding, plus other added extras depending on the airline you choose.

-A favorite airline of mine is Qatar - they have an excellent frequent flyer program which allows you to earn points and status which will get you access to the premium airport lounge and amazing deals on many hotels and attractions amongst other bonuses!
+A favorite airline of mine is Qatar - they have an excellent frequent flyer program that allows you to earn points and status, which will get you access to the premium airport lounge and amazing deals on many hotels and attractions, amongst other bonuses!

 2. Buy at the right time